franzinc/agraph-examples/README.md

 * ... it's only a **developer study** version and it's **not ready for production!**
 * ... the prototype was only running in a **very small (free)** Google GKE **test environment**.
 * ... **fundamental changes** had been made (e.g. from ``StateFull`` copy read only ``pods`` to ``Deployment`` copy read only ``pods``) and Kubernetes' ``Horizontal Pod Autoscaler`` had been defined added (``hpa.yaml``).

+## Known issue ##
+After deployment, sometimes it may happen, that the repositories are not reachable by the `agraph-mmr-copy-loadbalancer`.
+That's because the `agraph-mmr-controlling` stateful set has to run   before the `agraph-mmr-copy` deployment.
+I haven't figured out yet, how to arrange a sequential start in Helm.

+You can **circumvent** the issue by deleting the `agraph-mmr-copy` pods in the Google Cloud Console or you can perform a graceful pod deletion with the following command:

+`kubectl delete pods \<pod>`

+The `agraph-mmr-copy` pods will be recreated automatically by the deploment.

 ---
 ## ToDo's for a Reliable Release
+1. Change Helm to always start the stateful set `agraph-mmr-controlling` before the  `agraph-mmr-copy` deployment.

-For a reliable releas of the Docker Image 7.0.4 together with Kubernetes and Helm, it's important to validate and test ...
+For a reliable release of the Docker Image 7.0.4 together with Kubernetes and Helm, it's important to validate and test ...
 1. ... the functionality of `copy-ssl.yaml` pods after the change from `StatefulSet` to Kubernetes `Deployment` pods.
 1. ... the reliability and horizontal scalability of the pods (`hpa.yaml`) and of the Kubernetes cluster (e.g. GKE) in an operational environment with high query loads.
 1. ... the interaction of the state-oriented controller pods with the stateless copy pods.